-1.1.1 Cross-correlation and beamforming.
+1.1.1 Cross-Correlation and Beamforming

 Beamforming is a method used to improve the directionality of an array of receivers.
 A simple method is a delay-and-sum technique, where the signals from each receiver are delayed by a fixed amount that varies across receivers and are then summed together.
+In this way, the direction of the beam (i.e., direction in which the response from the spatial filter is largest) can be steered by varying the delays.
 As noted earlier, one can estimate a DOA using a beamformer by steering the beam across all angles and finding the direction that results in the largest signal.
 When the array consists of only two microphones, the delay-and-sum beamforming technique is closely related to the cross-correlation based DOA method to estimate the maximal time alignment/beam direction.